Critical Marine Navigational Tools & Their Functions Explained

 A traditional navigational tool consisting of a magnetized needle that can rotate freely and align with Earth’s magnetic poles.

-A magnetic compass provides a stable heading reference for direction and visual piloting.
-It is independent of power supply but requires swinging/adjustment to correct for shipboard deviations.
+A magnetic compass works by providing a stable heading reference for direction and visual piloting.
+By utilizing the earth’s magnetism, this compass is independent of power supply but requires swinging/adjustment to correct for shipboard deviations.

 While traditional, it remains a steadfast companion and acts as a crucial backup in case of electronic failures.